The Pinkprint

 The Pinkprint is the third studio album by rapper Nicki Minaj.
 It was released on December 15, 2014, by Young Money Entertainment, Cash Money Records and Republic Records.
 Departing from the dance-pop elements of her previous album, Pink Friday: Roman Reloaded (2012), The Pinkprint is driven by Minaj's traditional hip hop roots.
-Minaj co-executive-produced the album alongside Birdman, Lil Wayne and Ronald Williams.
+Minaj executive produced the album alongside Birdman, Lil Wayne, and Ronald Williams.

 The Pinkprint received generally positive reviews from music critics, with many complimenting its production and personal lyrics.
 It was included in several publications' year-end and decade-end lists.
 In 2016, it received a Grammy nomination for Best Rap Album.
 The album peaked at number two on the US Billboard 200 with 244,000 album-equivalent units in its first week, of which 198,000 were pure sales.
 It also charted within the top ten in Canada, Norway, and Sweden, and the top twenty in Australia, Croatia, Finland, and Greece.
 As of December 2015, it has sold 682,000 pure copies in the US, and has since been certified 2× Platinum by the Recording Industry Association of America (RIAA).

 The Pinkprint spawned six singles: "Pills n Potions", "Anaconda", "Only", "Bed of Lies", "The Night Is Still Young", and the initially iTunes-exclusive track "Truffle Butter".
 "Anaconda" peaked at number two on the US Billboard Hot 100, becoming Minaj's highest-charting single at the time, while four other singles peaked within the top 40.
 To promote the album, Minaj embarked on her third concert tour, titled The Pinkprint Tour, from March to August 2015, spanning more than fifty shows over the five months.